loginom/loginom-help-en-omegat/data/visualization/chart/series-settings.md

          * Set the color via Hex code.
          * Parameter A: intensity of the selected color is set (from the dark to the light one).
          * ![](../../images/icons/toolbar-controls/undo_default.svg) button: return the default color.
-      * Ширина линии — параметр задает толщину линии, возможное значение от 0 до 30.
+      * Line width: the parameter enables to set the line width.
+Possible value varies from 0 to 30.
-      * Размер точки — возможное значение от 0 до 30.
+      * Point size: possible value varies from 0 to 30.
       * Type of captions and Type of tooltips.
          * No: captions are not dispalyed.
          * Value: the value displayed by the chart element is represented.